-Caitlin Davies (pictured left with her dad) was born in London in 1964, and from the age of 11 she wanted to be a writer.
+Caitlin Davies was born in London in 1964, and from the age of 11 she wanted to be a writer.
 She didn’t tell anyone however, until she was much, much older.
 Both her parents are writers, but her mum never believed in such a thing as a ‘writing gene’, because she grew up in a household that didn’t read books, let alone write them.

 After leaving school Caitlin sold door-to-door double-glazing and worked on a badge stall at Camden Lock.
 She then did a Foundation in Fine Art at Sir John Cass in London but didn’t think she was as good or as serious as the other students, so switched from painting to books.
 Since then she has been lucky to live and work on three continents.

 Caitlin studied American Studies in the UK (Sussex University), which involved a year at UC Davis in California, known for growing the world’s first square tomato.
 She then studied English in the United States, completing an MA at Clark University.

 She returned to England to train as a secondary school teacher, before moving to Maun, then a small village in northern Botswana, where she eventually became a citizen.
 Working as a journalist for the country’s first tabloid newspaper, The Voice, one of Caitlin’s of earliest assignments was to track down a talking hippo.
 The only problem was, she was so scared when she found it that she forgot to ask it a question.

 Caitlin then worked as editor of The Okavango Observer, best known for its coverage of the removal of Basarwa people from the Central Kgalagadi Game Reserve.
 She won a Journalist of the Year Award, but the paper closed down shortly after she was arrested for ‘causing fear and alarm’.